-The stave churches of Norway are found in the most remote locations of the country, and they are splendid places to visit.
+The Urnes stave church is one of several stave churches of Norway.
+We find them in the most remote locations of the country, and they are splendid places to visit.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.